Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 One of the unique characteristics of the Hong Kong private medical system is that doctors’ fees are correlated to the hospital room type.
 In other words, the more expensive the room, the more expensive all the other fees.

 This is why you can choose employee medical benefits that are specific for private, semi-private or ward-level rooms.
 The less expensive the room level, the less expensive the insurance premiums.
 In the past years, the Alea team has witnessed a preference for semi-private room cover for basic employee cover and private room for comprehensive employee benefits.

 3 - Who is covered under work medical insurance?

 While some companies choose to cover employees only, others also cover dependents (spouse and children).
 Note that grandparents/parents cannot qualify as dependents.
 Whether you choose to cover dependents or not is a matter of cost and HR policy.
-Does a couple have to be married or not for the spouse to qualify as a dependent?
+Does the couple have to be married for the spouse to qualify as a dependent?
 It is determined by internal company policy.
 Your insurance provider will not ask for proof of marriage.

 When starting small, you can either get an individual plan per employee or look into your options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.

 While the number of employees is not large enough to get any premium discounts or medical history disregard (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:

 → You can add/remove employees throughout the policy year and be charged/reimbursed pro-rata.